-NTSB Releases Cause Of July Helicopter Crash - OkotoksOnline.com
+TSB Releases Cause Of July Helicopter Crash - OkotoksOnline.com

-The National Transportation Safety Board has come out with the cause of a helicopter crash on the banks of the Highwood River this past Summer.
+The Transportation Safety Board has come out with the cause of a helicopter crash on the banks of the Highwood River this past Summer.

 They say the home-built chopper hit power lines about 23 metres in the air back on Sunday, July 15.